TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

    :Data type: numerically indexed array of "http header entries".

    By means of `config.additionalHeaders` as series of additional http headers can be configured.
-An entry has this structure:
+An entry has the following structure:

    `10.header = the header string`
       This value is required.